 CERTUM computer system complies with requirements laid down in Information Technology Security Evaluation Criteria (ITSEC).
-The above has been confirmed by an independent auditor, performing functionality assessment of CERTUM on the basis of the criteria described in WebTrust Principles and Criteria for Certification Authorities.
+The above has been confirmed by an independent auditor, performing functionality assessment of CERTUM on the basis of the criteria described in the Act on Electronic Signature of 18 September, 2001 (Journal of Law No. 130 item 1450, of 2001) and the WebTrust Principles and Criteria for Certification Authorities.
+Systems used for issuing and managing certificates are required to fulfil the CWA 14167-1 Security Requirements for Trustworthy Systems Managing Certificates for Electronic Signatures - Part 1: System Security Requirements, CEN (European Committee for Standardization), January 2003.

-42 Information System Security Controls Assesment Criteria
+Information System Security Controls Assessment Criteria